ably-labs/sms-in-the-browser/README.md

 Pages in `Next.js` are React components, so the `pages/index.js` home page is the React component that contains the page layout.

-This is the default page generated by `create-next-app`, we'll add our own components to this - the app logic is contained inside `SmsComponent.jsx`.
+This is the default page generated by `create-next-app`; we'll add our components to this - the app logic is contained inside `SmsComponent.jsx`.

 Start off by referencing the imports we'll need at the top of the file: